SpectralHiss/code-test/fingerprintserver/README.md

-The fingerprint collection server:
+# The fingerprint collection server:

 The solution progressively fills up session id reports as instructed, we added some CORS to allow our test-dev-server in client.

-run static page server with `node ../client/test-dev-server` and then run the collection server binary which starts the server in 8080
+run static page server with `node ../client/test-dev-server` this runs at port 8081 and then run the collection server binary which starts the server at port 8080

 browse to `localhost://8081` and trigger events, see reports in command line.